Skip to content

 Leadership, Management and Administration

-As Course Director of the MSc. in HRM at The University of Sheffield (TUOS), Dr. Renwick led and maintained a new student income stream of over £350,000 which enabled research-led HRM teaching to flourish.
+As Course Director of the MSc. in HRM at the University of Sheffield, Dr. Renwick led and maintained a new student income stream of over £350,000 which enabled research-led HRM teaching to flourish.
 Then as Dual Degrees Director, Doug led a larger student body and student income stream of over £760,000 and undertook more extensive duties, such as regularly liaising with thirteen other Faculty departments and inputting into the Faculty-wide review of all Dual Degree operations.
-At TUOS, he led key departmental processes, managed combined student income streams of over £1 million pounds, delivered over five years of senior academic leadership and showed line management skills by managing relevant professional service staff.
-At Sheffield Business School (SBS), Doug was briefly Director of the Doctorate in Business Administration programme (2017) and Research Leader of the HRM subject group (2016-2017).
-At SBS, he acted as research leader, mentor and line manager to three HRM scholars, advising and guiding them on their journal article, research funding and research impact submissions.
+At Sheffield, he led key departmental processes, managed combined student income streams of over £1 million pounds, delivered over five years of senior academic leadership and showed line management skills by managing relevant professional service staff.
+At Sheffield Business School, Doug was briefly Director of the Doctorate in Business Administration programme (2017) and Research Leader of the HRM subject group (2016-2017).
+At Sheffield, he acted as research leader, mentor and line manager to several HRM scholars, advising and guiding them on their journal article, research funding and research impact submissions.

-Most recently here at Nottingham, Dr. Renwick’s leadership roles are as the HRM Departmental Research Co-ordinator (DRC) whom he represents at the School-level Research Strategy Group (detailed above), and as the HRM Department's School and University adviser on Research Ethics.
-Doug regularly contributes to Departmental, School and University administration by attending important meetings and events such as those of the HRM Department, Research Strategy Group, Ethics Committee, Exam Boards, and CIPD, AMBA, EQUIS and AACSB Accreditations.
+Most recently here at Nottingham, Dr. Renwick’s leadership roles are as the HRM Departmental Research Co-ordinator (DRC) whom he represents at the School-level RIC (detailed above), and as the HRM Department's School and University adviser on Research Ethics.
+Doug regularly contributes to Departmental, School and University administration by attending important meetings and events such as those of the HRM Department, Research Innovation Committee, Ethics Committee, Exam Boards, and CIPD, AMBA, EQUIS and AACSB Accreditations.
 Dr. Renwick displays his leadership, management and administrative abilities in the posts above.
 In acquiring more influential roles, he has increased his knowledge and experience of, and ability to contribute to, University operations, management and governance.

 Career overview